 One of the most pervasive shaving myths of the beard growing field is that using a razor every day would stimulate beard to grow back thicker, darker, and faster.

-Ask almost anyone what they think is the best way to make facial hair grow faster, and you’ll get an answer like this:
+Ask almost anyone about how to get a beard fast, and you’ll get an answer like this:

 “The more you shave the more it grows…”

 Even though there’s some logic behind that, it’s still a myth, here’s why:

 Does Facial Hair Grow Faster if You Shave?